DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 Extracts all cursors from the specified EXE or DLL file.
 * `path`: The path to the file from which to load all cursors.
 * `singleHandler`: A delegate used to handle [`IconLoadException`](#type-public-class-uiconediticonloadexception)s thrown by a single cursor entry in a single cursor file, or `null` to always throw an exception regardless.
-* `allHandler`: A delegate used to handle all other excpetions thrown by a single cursor entry in an cursor file, or `null` to always throw an exception regardless.
+* `allHandler`: A delegate used to handle all other excpetions thrown by a single cursor entry in a cursor file, or `null` to always throw an exception regardless.

 **Returns:** Type [`Array`](https://msdn.microsoft.com/en-us/library/system.array.aspx) of type [`CursorFile`](#type-public-class-uiconeditcursorfile): An array containing all cursor files that could be loaded from `path`.